Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods

 \section{Threat Models}

 Machine generated text enables a diverse array of attacks.
 These attacks may be performed by threat actors with specific objectives, such as to compromise a computer system, exploit a target individual for financial gain, or enable large-scale harassment of specific communities.
 The EU ethics guidelines for trustworthy AI emphasize that unintended or dual-use applications of AI systems should be taken into account, and that steps should be taken to prevent and mitigate abuse of AI systems to cause harm \cite{doi/10.2759/346720}.
-As such, trustworthy AI in the context of NLG, necessitates understanding the areas where such models may be abused, and how these abuses may be prevented (either with detection technologies, moderation mechanisms, government legislation, or platform policies).
+As such, trustworthy AI in the context of NLG necessitates understanding the areas where such models may be abused, and how these abuses may be prevented (either with detection technologies, moderation mechanisms, government legislation, or platform policies).
 When discussing attacks, we discuss not only the direct impact on targets, but also the broader impacts of both attacks and mitigation measures on trust.

 To understand the risks that motivate research on detection of machine generated text, we draw from existing literature to present a series of threat models incorporating natural language generation.
 Threat modeling reflects the process of \textit{thinking like an attacker}, identifying vulnerabilities to systems by identifying potential attackers, their capabilities, and objectives.
 The goal of threat modeling is to improve the security of systems by considering the greatest threats to systems and their users.
-Many methods of threat modeling have been developed over the years, which include approaches ranging from drawing system diagrams, itemized vulnerability checklists, and performing open-ended brainstorming \cite{ncsc_2022, bromander2016semantic, kohnfelder1999threats, ucedavelez2015risk}.
+Many methods of threat modeling have been developed over the years, including producing system diagrams, stepping through itemized vulnerability checklists, and performing open-ended brainstorming \cite{ncsc_2022, bromander2016semantic, kohnfelder1999threats, ucedavelez2015risk}.
 In late 2020, a diverse set of experts formed a threat modeling working group to produce a high-level set of guidelines related to effective threat modeling approaches \cite{threatmodel_2020} --- we leverage these guidelines in the open-ended attack-centric modeling approach in this section.